Our two hundred years of history as a business is both our foundation and the inspiration which teaches us to always be

 Bibby Line Group appoints John Cresswell as Chief Executive Officer to lead to Group through its next phase of growth and investment, taking over from Sir Michael Bibby who moves into a non-executive role after 25 years at BLG – 18 as Managing Director.
 During 2019, BLG Head Office relocates to Walker House in Liverpool.

-Operating in 14 countries, employing 4,000 people Bibby Line Group’s continues to manage a robust and diverse £800 million portfolio of businesses industries including retail, financial services, distribution, marine and construction equipment hire.
+Operating in 14 countries, employing 4,000 people Bibby Line Group’s continues to manage a robust and diverse £800 million portfolio of businesses industries including retail, financial services, distribution, marine and infrastructure.